-Discussion: The liver plays a central role in the control of glucose production.
-Due to the importance of hepatocytes in this regard, intensive research is directed towards finding out pharmacological means that modulates hepatocyte signaling pathways leading to glycogenolysis or modulation of gluconeogenesis.
+glucose production.
+Due to the importance of hepatocytes in this regard, intensive research is directed towards finding out pharmacological means that modulate hepatocyte signaling pathways leading to glycogenolysis or modulation of gluconeogenesis.
 This important aspect may be directed to patients with type 2 diabetes who are going on to require insulin therapy to achieve glucose control.
 New classes of oral hypoglycemic agents could be targeting the inappropriately elevated endogenous glucose production.
-Among several approaches reported (Moriyama et al. 1997) are modulators of glycogenolysis and gluconeogenesis, inhibitors of stimulatory hormones or their receptors.
-The present data demonstrate that epinephrine and phenylephrine but not isoprenaline or dobutamine caused stimulation of glucose release in hepatocytes in culture.
+Among several approaches reported (Moriyama et al. 1997) there are modulators of glycogenolysis and gluconeogenesis, inhibitors of stimulatory hormones or their receptors.
+The present data demonstrate that epinephrine and phenylephrine, but not isoprenaline or dobutamine, enhanced glucose release in hepatocytes in culture.
 However, reports indicate that various adrenergic, both alpha and beta agonists, stimulate glycogenolysis depending on animal age and zones of hepatocytes (Fraeyman and Van Ermen 1993, Sanghani and Scarpace 1994, Tosh and Agius 1994).